roonyh/node-get-give/doc/post.md

     // Read the content in loaded file const loadedJS = fs.readFileSync(filepath);

     // wrap it inside the wrapper function.
-Its not immediately called now const wrappedJS = wrap(loadedJS)
+It's not immediately called now const wrappedJS = wrap(loadedJS)

     // Run the content through vm.
 This returns the wrapped function so we can call it later